SSWConsulting/SSW.People.Profiles/Nick-Wienholt/Nick-Wienholt.md

 linkedin:  "nick-wienholt-160b7b40"
 skype:  "nick.wienholt"

-quote:  "To forget one\'s purpose is the commonest form of stupidity.
+quote:  "To forget one's purpose is the commonest form of stupidity.
 Friedrich Nietzsche"
 ---

 ​​​